Khalid BOURR

 Responsibilities:

-• Developed and delivered comprehensive mathematics instruction to middle school students, integrating
+• Developed and delivered comprehensive mathematics instruction to middle school students, integrating innovative teaching methods to facilitate understanding and spark interest in the subject.

-• Introduced students to fundamental concepts in computer science, fostering computational thinking and
+• Introduced students to fundamental concepts in computer science, fostering computational thinking and familiarizing them with basic coding principles.

-• Created a conductive learning environment that catered to diverse learning styles and abilities, fostering a
+• Created a conductive learning environment that catered to diverse learning styles and abilities, fostering a passion for learning and promoting academic success.

 Knowledges